awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 ### PPEHandler class

 This Java code represents the **PPEHandler** class.
 This class reads a value that specifies which Amazon S3 bucket to read the images from.
 The **s3Service.ListBucketObjects** method returns a **List** object where each element is a string value that represents the object key.
-For each image in the bucket, a byte array is obtained by calling the **s3Service.getObjectBytes** method.
+For each image in the bucket, the **s3Service.getObjectBytes** method returns a byte array.
 Then an **ArrayList** is obtained by calling the **photos.detectLabels** method.
-Finally the **ArrayList** object is added to another collection.
-The data that specifies PPE gear is then persisted in an DynamoDB table and emailed to a user.
+Finally the **ArrayList** object is added to another collection and the data that specifies PPE gear is persisted in a DynamoDB table and emailed to a user.

 The following Java code represents the **PPEHandler** class.